matthewsides/Networking/README.md

 Cluster differs from Cloud and Grid in that a cluster is a group of computers connected by a local area network (LAN), whereas cloud and grid are more wide scale and can be geographically distributed.
 The networked computers essentially act as a single, much more powerful machine.
 A computer cluster provides much faster processing speed, larger storage capacity, better data integrity, superior reliability and wider availability of resources.

-However Computer clusters are, however much more costly to implement and maintain.
+However a disadvantage of a cluster network (computer clusters) is that it is not cost efficent, costing more to implement and maintain.
 This results in much higher running overhead compared to a single computer.